 For example, weather displays, RSS feeds or interfaces to social media.
 But it can also be used to implement more complex applications such as call-up systems for patients, booking plans for conferences and meeting rooms.
 Moreover, these can be linked to Google Calendar or Exchange/Outlook.

 Example: During the Corona pandemic, two of our customers could implement and offer a customer counter for supermarkets in less than three weeks in early 2020.
 As a widget, it worked independently of the platform.

-To meet the requirement for security in continuous use, manufacturers build their hardware to be particularly robust.
+To meet the requirement for security in continuous use, manufacturers build their player devices to be particularly robust.
 The device needs additional functions to resist hacker attacks or to prevent them from starting.

 Interactive info terminals require additional security functions.
 A crash of the player may not cause random passersby to access the operating system's user interface.

 Of course, these measures are reflected in the cost.
-Digital signage player hardware for outdoor use are more expensive than their indoor counterparts.
+Digital signage hardware for outdoor use is pricier than its indoor counterparts.
 Programming software for these devices is more complex.

 Digital signage players face much more complex requirement profiles than just playing a video once in a while.

 The premium class offers functionalities such as reporting, remote maintenance and widgets.

 Unfortunately, most vendors do not care about standards.
 This means that reinventing the wheel and developing proprietary broadcast languages along with control commands.
 They do not publish documentation and their software is an isolated solution.

-Result: due to the lack of compatibility, the digital signage components from different vendors do not work together.
+Result: due to the lack of compatibility, the software components from different vendors do not work together.
 A content management system or authoring program from manufacturer X does not run with company Y's player.

 From the customer's perspective, this is a suboptimal solution.
 It leads to unnecessary dependencies, so-called vendor lock-ins.
 Migration and switching costs are so high that many customers stay with one provider despite being dissatisfied.

 This would be comparable to an audio amplifier that only works with CD players from the same manufacturer.